OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 All major filesystems used in modern Linux distributions incorporate the ACL extensions, and one can use the option -acl when mounting.
 A default set of ACLs is created at system install.

 Use `getfacl/setfacl` to get/set ACLs.
-New files inherit the default ACL (if set) from the directory they reside in.
+New files **inherit** the default ACL (if set) from the **directory** they reside in.
 Also `mv` and `cp -p` preserve ACLs.

-## Pluggable Authentication Modules
+## Pluggable Authentication Modules (PAM)

 Historically, authentication of users was performed individually by individual applications; i.e., su, login, and ssh would each authenticate and establish user accounts independently of each other.

-Most modern Linux applications have been written or rewritten to exploit PAM so that authentication can be done in one uniform way, using libpam.
+Most modern Linux applications have been written or rewritten to exploit PAM so that authentication can be done in one uniform way, using `libpam`.

 PAM incorporates the following concepts:

 - PAM-aware applications
 - Configuration files in `/etc/pam.d/`
-- PAM modules in the libpam* libraries, which can be found in different locations depending on the Linux distribution
+- PAM modules in the `libpam*` libraries, which can be found in different locations depending on the Linux distribution

 ### PAM Rules

 Each file in `/etc/pam.d/` corresponds to a service and each (non-commented) line in the file specifies a rule.
 The rule is formatted as a list of space-separated tokens, the first two of which are case insensitive: `type control module-path module-arguments`

-type controls the step of the authentication process:
+The `type` controls the step of the authentication process:

-- auth: Instructs the application to prompt the user for identification (username, password, etc).
+- auth: Instructs the application to **prompt** the user for identification (username, password, etc).
 May set credentials and grant privileges.
 - account: Checks on aspects of the user's account, such as password aging, access control, etc.
-- password: Responsible for updating the user authentication token, usually a password.
+- password: Responsible for updating the user **authentication token**, usually a password.
-- session: Used to provide functions before and after the session is established (such as setting up environment, logging, etc.)
+- session: Used to provide **functions** before and after the session is established (such as setting up environment, logging, etc.)

-The control flag controls how the success or failure of a module affects the overall authentication process:
+The `control` flag controls how the success or failure of a module affects the overall authentication process:

 - required: Must return success for the service to be granted.
 If part of a stack, all other modules are still executed.
 Application is not told which module or modules failed.
 - requisite: Same as required, except a failure in any module terminates the stack and a return status is sent to the application.